R0D7/ethereum_wallet_tracker/readme.md

 ## Usage

-1.You must enter your CoinMarketCap API the first time you run the file (You can change it later by editing it in the file cmc_api_key.txt)
+1. You must enter your CoinMarketCap API the first time you run the file (You can change it later by editing it in the file cmc_api_key.txt)
 ```
 Enter your CoinMarketCap API key : xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx
 ```